How to Create a Wireframe in Adobe XD

 Wondershare Mockitt also offers a richly collaborative environment where everything design changes are updated to the cloud instantly.
 This allows collaborators and other stakeholders to get a live view of designs as they are created.
 The robust commenting system creates a rapid feedback loop that helps avoid lengthy design reviews and lets the process flow smoothly from wireframing to prototyping to development to the final beta testing phase prior to go-live status.

-But possibly the biggest advantage is the ability to create interactive prototypes that are code-ready and easy to hand-off to the developer.
-Code inspect is convenient, and various style codes are generated on the fly, giving the designer full freedom to focus on what they do best.
+But possibly the biggest advantage is the ability to create interactive prototypes that are code-ready and easy to hand off to the developer.
+Code inspection is convenient, and various style codes are generated on the fly, giving the designer full freedom to focus on what they do best.

-Steps for Creating a Wireframe in XD Alternative
+Steps for Creating a Wireframe in Adobe XD Alternative

 The user-friendly interface and intuitive controls of this powerful wireframing tool allow designers to hit the ground running.
 In just a few simple steps, a functional wireframe can be created and sent for review.
 Here's how it's done: